eaglelab-zju/DGLD/README.md

 ## Quick Start

+We support an example.py showing how it works.
 Here, we introduce how to simply run DGLD, following 4 steps.

 ### Dataloader